LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

   >>> results
   <pyKVFinderResults object>

-Inside the *pyKVFinderResults object*, cavity and surface points, volume, area, and interface residues and their frequencies are stored as attributes.
+Inside the *pyKVFinderResults object*, cavity and surface points, number of cavities, volume, area, and interface residues and their frequencies are stored as attributes.
 Below, we show how to access them:

 .. code-block:: python